 If you are looking for ways to virtually explore more galleries and museums in Edinburgh and elsewhere in Scotland, please check out our articles on the following: The People’s Story Museum, The National Mining Museum, Museum of Childhood, The Kelvingrove Art Gallery and Museum, Museum of Edinburgh, The East Asia Gallery at the National Museum of Scotland, The Anatomical Museum, and The Writers’ Museum.

 I mentioned at the beginning that museums provide a nice, indoor location for me to escape the world.
 However, in a similar vein, I also want to highlight the Edinburgh Zoo as it is one of my all-time favourite outdoor spots in the city to relax and write.
-As a charity, I know that they are having a difficult time financially due to its closure because of the COVID-19 crisis.
-Like museums, they need our support more than ever right now.
 First, if you would like to take a wee virtual journey to the Zoo, please check out our previous article on it.
 After that, head over to their website to see how you can support them.

 Lastly, thank you for letting me ‘geek’ out a bit in this article- I do not often get the chance to share my passion for art and architectural history gained during my university days.
 However, having access to art and beautiful public spaces is especially important to me- and the Wee Walking Tours family as a whole- and I will always advocate for them whenever I get the chance.